Does Your State Collect an Inheritance Tax?by Liza Hanks

 There are several different taxes that need to be filed after there's been a death.
 Learn more about which taxes to file and how to file them.

 Each state has its own rules about probate.
-Find out how they do it in Wyoming.
+Find out how they do it in State.